The Excel Sumxmy2 function returns the sum of the squares of differences between corresponding values in two supplied arrays. I.e.

 The above spreadsheets on the right show two examples of the Sumxmy2 function.

-The format of the functions is shown in the top spreadsheet and the resulting values are shown in the spreadsheet below.
+The functions are shown in the top spreadsheet and the resulting values are shown in the spreadsheet below.

 Note that the examples spreadsheets show that the array arguments can be supplied either directly to the function or in the form of arrays of cells.